DeepthiSudharsan/Analyzing-Marketing-Customer-Values-using-Spark/Data Visualization/README.md

 ### MCVA - Visualize.csv consists of all the columns of the MCVA data that we are using for visualization.

-### MCVA_Visualize.twb is the tableau worksheet consisting of the visualizations dashboards for some of the customer information and company information.
+### MCVA_Visualize.twb is the tableau worksheet consisting of the visualization dashboards for some of the customer and company information.

 ### Company_info and Customer_info are the exported png files of the two dashboards.